The 90-year-olds running Gore's entire recycling efforts

 “It is a good job for a retired person.
 It’s a good chance to catch up with everybody and from that point of view it is good,” he said.

-Both men, now widows, agree it keeps them busy, fit and happy.
+Both men, now widowers, agree it keeps them busy, fit and happy.

 “You’ve still got to get out of bed in the morning, which is not so good in the wintertime,” McPhail said.